-- Most Manga, Anime, Japanese Literature and Kaiju works are set in Japan.
+- Most Manga, Anime, Japanese Literature and Kaiju works are set in Japan, obviously.

 - All Samurai films are set in feudal Japan.

 - A lot of US war time cartoons ridicule the Japanese due to their affiliation with the Axis, including The Ducktators, Tokio Jokio and Bugs Bunny Nips the Nips.